Family Friendly Holiday Events in Kansas City

 Enjoy an evening of fun holiday-themed activities featuring a special grumpy guest.
 Join the Lenexa Rec Center from 6-8 p.m. for story time, cookie painting, heart-growing holiday crafts, grouchy games and more.

-The 15th annual Great Santa Run 5K is a great way to celebrate the holiday season while supporting Operation Breakthrough, one of Kansas City’s favorite charities.
+The 16th annual Great Santa Run 5K is a great way to celebrate the holiday season while supporting Operation Breakthrough, one of Kansas City’s favorite charities.
 We are excited to hold the race at a NEW SITE at Park Place in Leawood (11549 Ash Street) and we will once again offer great finishers medals to all participants and a great kids run to all of the Lil’ Elves!
+Participants in the 5k can add a long sleeve event shirt for $9.

 Sarah McGinnity